What is School Readiness?

 Kindergarten Round Up

-If your child will be turning 5 by September 1, 2016, they are eligible for Kindergarten for School Year 2016-17.
-If your child is turning 5 between September 2 and December 2, 2016, they are eligible for Transitional Kindergarten at your local school.
+If your child will be turning 5 by September 1, 2017, they are eligible for Kindergarten for School Year 2017-18.
+If your child is turning 5 between September 2 and December 2, 2017, they are eligible for Transitional Kindergarten at your local school.
 Look for the Kindergarten Round Up dates the spring before your child starts school.
 At Round Up, parents and children can tour the school, meet teachers and classmates, register for Kindergarten, and sign-up for Summer Bridge, a free 2-week School Readiness program for incoming Kindergartners.